-[0007] (a) General.
-Each person operating an aircraft on the water shall, insofar as possible, keep clear of all vessels and avoid impeding their navigation, and shall give way to any vessel or other aircraft that is given the right-of-way by any rule of this section.
+(a) General.
+Each person operating an aircraft on the water shall, insofar as possible, keep clear of all vessels and 50 avoid impeding their navigation, and shall give way to any vessel or other aircraft that is given the right-of-way by any rule of this section.

-When operating under Visual Flight Rules the idea is to look out small windows providing a limited field of view and hope you see any nearby aircraft in time to avoid a collision.
+When operating under Visual Flight Rules the idea is to look out small windows providing a limited field of view and hope 55 Aviation Week & Space Technology (Feb.
+26, 2007, page 56) you see any nearby aircraft in time to avoid a collision.
 This is made more difficult because of the wide range of aircraft sizes and speeds.
 (Is it a large aircraft far away or a small aircraft much closer?)
 This is even more difficult under instrument flight rules where there may be no visibility.

-[0008] Radar can be used to sense aircraft.
+Radar can be used to sense aircraft.
 Ground-based Radar allows Air Traffic Control (ATC) to direct aircraft in controlled airspace and keep aircraft safely apart.
 Military aircraft are generally equipped with onboard radar.

-[0009] One type of collision avoidance system uses Secondary Surveillance Radar (SSR) where the Primary Surveillance Radar (PSR) used in air traffic control (ATC) detects and measures the position of aircraft and a secondary signal is transmitted that triggers a transponder in an aircraft that requests additional information from the aircraft itself such as its identity and altitude.
+Surveillance Radar (SSR) where the Primary Surveillance Radar (PSR) used in air traffic control (ATC) detects and measures the position of aircraft and a secondary signal is transmitted that triggers a transponder in an aircraft that requests additional information from the aircraft itself such as its identity and altitude.
 Unlike Primary Surveillance Radar systems, which measure only the range and bearing to targets by detecting reflected radio signals, Secondary Surveillance Radar relies on its targets being equipped with a transponder which replies to each interrogation signal by transmitting its own response containing encoded data.
 U.S. Pat.
 No. 4,782, 450 Method and apparatus for passive airborne collision avoidance and navigation issued Nov.
 1, 1988 to Flax teaches that an aircraft can be equipped with a system that monitors the signals from the Secondary Surveillance Radar and the signals produced by each aircraft's transponders to produce its own onboard display of the locations of aircraft in the area.
 [IDS Cite 3]

-[0010] The Traffic alert and Collision Avoidance System (TCAS) is an aircraft collision avoidance system designed to reduce the incidence of mid-air collisions between aircraft.
-It monitors the airspace around an aircraft by interrogating the transponders of other TCAS-equipped aircraft via the 1030 MHz frequency.
-It then uses the received transponder signals (via the 1090 MHz. frequency) to compute distance, bearing and altitude relative to its own aircraft.
-This interrogation-and-response cycle may occur several times per second.
+The Traffic alert and Collision Avoidance System (TCAS) is an aircraft collision avoidance system designed to reduce tors the airspace around an aircraft by interrogating the transponders of other TCAS-equipped aircraft via the 1030 MHz frequency.
+It then uses the received transponder signals (via the 1090 MHz. frequency) to compute distance, bearing and response cycle may occur several times per second.
 From the FAA's Introduction to TCAS II Version 7 [IDS Cite 4]

-[0011] The TCAS Computer Unit, or TCAS Processor, performs airspace surveillance, intruder tracking, its own aircraft altitude tracking, threat detection, RA maneuver determination and selection, and generation of advisories.
+The TCAS Computer Unit, or TCAS Processor, performs airspace surveillance, intruder tracking, its own aircraft altitude tracking, threat detection, RA maneuver determination and selection, and generation of advisories.
 The TCAS Processor uses pressure altitude, radar altitude, and discrete aircraft status inputs from its own aircraft to control the collision avoidance logic parameters that determine the protection volume around the TCAS aircraft.
 If a tracked aircraft is a collision threat, the processor selects an avoidance maneuver that will provide adequate vertical miss distance from the intruder while minimizing the perturbations to the existing flight path.
 If the threat aircraft is also equipped with TCAS II, the avoidance maneuver will be coordinated with the threat aircraft.

-Where TCAS is relied upon to prevent mid-air collisions, an aircraft that does not have the equipment installed (or TCAS is broken or has been deliberately turned off) is a hazard to itself and other aircraft in the vicinity.
+Where TCAS is relied upon to prevent mid-air collisions, an aircraft that does not have the equipment installed (or TCAS to that aircraft and may not pass over, under, or ahead of 45 is broken or has been deliberately turned off) is a hazard to itself and other aircraft in the vicinity.